vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Tripurotsava-on the evening of Full Moon of K.; lamps should

-be lighted in temple of Siva; NS 207, SmK 427.
+be lighted in temple of Śiva; NS 207, SmK 427.
 Trimadhura-Honey, ghee and sugar are so called.
 Vi.
 Dh.
 III.

 127. 10 and III.
 136. 2–3, HV 1.
 43 and II.
 750. Trimārtivrata-on Jy. śu, 3; tithi; three years; worship of

 Viṣṇu as Vāyu, Moon, Sun; Vi.
 Dh.
 III.
 136. Trirātrarrata-performed by Sāvitri.
 Vide Vanaparva 296.
 3 ff.

 Vide pp. 92-94 above.
-Trilocanu-yātrū–(1) on 3rd of Vai. śu.; Worship of Sivalinga;
+Trilocanu-yātrū–(1) on 3rd of Vai. śu.; Worship of Śivalinga;

 SM.
 36 ( quoting Kāśikhanda ); (2) visiting on 13th at pradosa Kāmesa in Kāśi, particularly on Saturday, bath in